 Regarding the above, the newspaper La República de Peru mentions the arguments considered by Judge Hugo Núñez to annul Fujimori's pardon, mainly the exchange of benefits between Kuczynski and several members of Fuerza Popular.
 Those who upset the balance in favor of Kuczynski, to prevent the approval of the presidential vacancy.

-Added to the exchange of favors agreed between Kuczynski and Fujimorism, Judge Núñez also took into account the irregularities in the process of granting the pardon.
+Added to the exchange of favors agreed between Kuczynski and Fujimorism, Judge Núñez also took IGNORE INTO account the irregularities in the process of granting the pardon.
 Especially because in the administrative procedure the principles of impartiality and objectivity were broken.
 Because the medical doctor of Fujimori, Juan Postigo Díaz, was appointed as part of the prison board, despite the fact that he had previously issued opinions in favor of the pardon, according to La República.